 The adoptive parents and the adopted child, after the child is an adult, are entitled to receive copies of the records that have been edited to protect the identity of the birth parents and any other person whose identity is confidential and other information relating to the history of the child maintained by the department, licensed child-placing agency, person, or entity placing the child for adoption.
-It is the duty of the person or entity placing the child for adoption to protect the identity of the birth parents and any other person whose identity is confidential.
+It is the duty of the person or entity placing the child for adoption to edit the records and information to protect the identity of the birth parents and any other person whose identity is confidential.